abax1/cv/cv.md

 ## Portfolio (Recent Projects)

 - **AI-Powered Food Supply Intelligence Platform**
-  - **Overview**: As a key member of the Armakuni team in London, contributed to designing and building an AI-  powered food supply intelligence platform tailored for the UAE market.
+  - **Overview**: As a key member of the Armakuni team in London, contributed to designing and building an AI-powered food supply intelligence platform tailored for the UAE market.
   - **DevOps Impact**:
     - **Collaboration & Agile Development**: Actively participated in pair programming and embraced agile methodologies, ensuring rapid iterations and quality deliverables.
     - **End-to-End Pipeline**: Developed both frontend components using C# and backend services with Python and FastAPI, while implementing data pipelines using Dagster.